-Merion Mercy Academy, an independent Catholic girls’ school outside Philadelphia, Pennsylvania, seeks a dynamic and student-centered educator versed in current trends, research, and emerging ideas in education to serve as a Social Studies teacher beginning August 2021.
+Merion Mercy Academy, an independent Catholic college preparatory school for girls grades 9-12 outside Philadelphia, Pennsylvania, seeks a dynamic and student-centered educator versed in current trends, research, and emerging ideas in education to serve as a Social Studies teacher for the 2022-23 school year.
 This is a one-year teaching position.

 The ideal candidate will inspire students to learn Social Studies and will work collaboratively with colleagues in various curricular areas.
 He or she will embrace the school’s Mercy mission to promote a holistic education that is student-centered and encourages both academic and personal excellence.
 He or she will be enthusiastic about teaching girls, have a familiarity with instructional technology, and enjoy working within a team setting of shared ideas and constructive feedback in a collaborative manner.
 The candidate will demonstrate skills in cross-cultural teaching and leadership practices, and be dedicated to working in a diverse community.
 He or she will contribute to and be committed to diversity and multicultural educational practices.

-Candidates must be able to teach United States History, World Cultures and U.S. Government at all levels, including college preparatory and Honors.
-He or she should be passionate about teaching social studies and be able to artfully relate concepts and principles to students' everyday lives.
+Candidates must be able to teach social studies courses at the AP, Honors, and College Prep levels.
+He or she should be passionate about teaching Social Studies and be able to artfully relate concepts and principles to students' everyday lives.
 He or she must be a team player with initiative, judgment, and problem-solving skills.
 Personal characteristics necessary for the position include positivity and enthusiasm for all aspects of school life; warmth and a good sense of humor; patience and persistence; and excellent communication skills.

 Reporting directly to the Assistant Head of School for Academics, the Social Studies teacher:

 Creates and delivers engaging Social Studies curricula in a secondary school context;

 Reflects the school’s mission and core values as a Catholic school founded by the Sisters of Mercy;